skinzdb/kuai/README.md

 model = Model(<filename>)   # Load a 3D object

 self.myEntity.addRenderer() # Attach renderer component
-self.myEntity.getRenderer().addModel(model) # Set a model for the renderer component to draw
+self.myEntity.getRenderer().setModel(model) # Set a model for the renderer component to draw
 ```
 **NOTE**: The `Model` class loads a 3D object file from `<filename>`.
 You may need to adjust the positioning of the object for it to appear in front of the camera.
 We can set the position of the entity forwards if need be: